svenbrill/tbeam-helium-mapper/README.md

 2. Add the PlattformIO extension within VS Code (https://platformio.org/install/ide?install=vscode)

-3. Check Device Manager if a serialdevice appear on conntecting the T-Beam.
-If nothing appears a driver for the USB to serial Adpater need to be installed.(https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
+3. Check Device Manager if a serial device appear on connecting the T-Beam.
+If nothing appears a driver for the USB to serial Adapter need to be installed.(https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)

 3. Check and edit platformio.ini to use the right bandplan for your region.